ildar-shaimordanov/colordiff/README.md

 * `CDIFF_WHEN` - the colorizing method has impact on all runs.
 * `CDIFF_COLORS` - the colon-separated list of capabilities to color the separate parts of the `diff` output.

+# Requirements

+The latest version of the script __was developed and successfully tested__ in the following environment:

+* cygwin 3.1.7
+* bash 4.4
+* sed 4.4

 # See Also